zoster13/ProjekatDRS/Moduo1/BDD/readme.txt

-﻿Project contains BDD tests for HiringCompany moduo.
+﻿This Project contains BDD tests for HiringCompany moduo.